matrix-org/matrix-spec-proposals/proposals/4103-threaded-read-receipt-sync-filter.md

 We could split the event types into `m.read` and `m.read_thread` but instead have the server synthesise `m.read` events out of `m.read_thread` events with `thread_id: 'main'` when the `threaded_read_receipts` sync filter is false or absent.
-This would end up with the same end result, and would be cleaner in terms of type safety (and avoid the need for MSC4102), but would mean having to change every thread-aware client rather than just fixing it in servers, and back it out of the spec.
-So for pragmatism, this MSC proposes leaving MSC3771 as is, and instead let clients opt-in via sync filters to avoid breaking existing clients.
+This would end up with the same end result, and would be cleaner in terms of type safety (and avoid the need for MSC4102), but would mean having to completely change the event type in every thread-aware client rather than just fixing it in servers, and back it out of the spec.
+So for pragmatism, this MSC proposes leaving MSC3771 as is, and instead let thread-aware clients opt-in via sync filters to avoid breaking existing clients.
+This can be done incrementally by thread-aware clients when they find themselves talking to a server which implements this MSC, thus avoiding breaking existing thread-aware clients.

 ## Security considerations